Improvement of Wu's logarithmic Sobolev inequality via the Poisson-F\"ollmer process: Comparison with the Gaussian setting

-\subsection{Comparison with the Gaussian setting}
+\section{Comparison with the Gaussian setting}

-The analogue of Wu's inequality in the Gaussian setting is the logarithmic Sobolev inquality: Let $\gamma$ be the standard Gaussian measure on $\R^n$.
-Then, for any $\mu=f\gamma$ (for which the quantities below are well-defined),
+The analogue of Wu's inequality in the Gaussian setting is the \emph{logarithmic Sobolev inequality}.
+Let $\gamma$ be the standard Gaussian measure on $\R^n$.
+Then, the logarithmic Sobolev inequality states that, for any $\mu=f\gamma$ (for which the quantities below are well-defined),

 Let us now present Lehec's proof \cite{lehec2013representation} of \eqref{eq:LSI} using the Gaussian analogue of the entropy representation formula \eqref{eq:entropy_rep_lambda}.
 In the continuous setting (taking $T=1$ for simplicity), the Poisson-F\"{o}llmer process is replaced by the \emph{F\"ollmer process} \cite{follmer2005entropy, follmer2006time, lehec2013representation}, which is the solution of the following stochastic differential equation,